Kontext is everything

 I still remember the end of Pope Francis’s first Urbi et Orbi.
 People were waiting for the traditional greetings, one language after another.
 A ritualized embrace of the world.

+But he didn’t do it.
 At first, I was surprised.
 But then, I felt a strange relief.
 I realized: I don’t have to sit through a theatrical performance that no longer says anything real.

 Instead of playing pope, Francis chose to be present — to speak directly, to those who suffer.
 He didn’t need to perform closeness.
 He wanted to live it.